-The JTF concluded that there was a preference for using good quality human data when available and used animal data as supportive evidence in a comprehensive approach taking account of the MoA.
-For worker DNEL derivation on less data rich substances, animal data is primarily used as the starting point with a standard modification of the dose descriptor to extrapolate to workers.
+8 The JTF concluded that there was a preference for using good quality human data when

+- 9 available and using animal data as supportive evidence in a comprehensive approach taking - account of the MoA.
+So far, OELs have been usually set for data-rich substances for which - 11 human data are available.
+For worker DNEL derivation on less data rich substances, animal - data is primarily used as the starting point with a standard modification of the dose descriptor - 13 to extrapolate to workers.